SGannavarapu/GsADB/README.md

-# Azure Databricks CICD With GITHub Actions

-### Solution presents an end to end sample for code promotion with Azure Databricks using GitHub Action.

-#### The code works with Databricks PAT token for Authorization to call the Databricks REST API.

-#### This will show you how to deploy your Databricks assests via GitHub Actions so that your artifacts are automatically deployed and configured per environment.The items covered in the code are :
-- 	Notebooks
-- 	Folders
-- 	Clusters
-- 	Jobs
-- 	Pools

-The flow of the deployment in the sample is

-**developer workspace notebook -> GitHub Repo -> Dev Environment -> QA -> Prod**

-But the flow can be adjusted as per Customer requirement or code promotion

 # Azure Databricks CICD With GitHub Actions
 ### Solution presents an end to end sample for code promotion with Azure Databricks using GitHub Action.
 #### The code works with Databricks PAT token for Authorization to call the Databricks REST API.